 Having an attorney that knows the Judge and practices in front of them often is the one you want giving you advice.
 Otherwise, you are rolling the dice on the issues and might be walking into a trial situation you lost long before your case even started.

 My firm does a lot of cases at flat rate prices.
-However, we also do some work on a billable hour, which is how the vast majority of the attorneys run their business.
+However, we also do some work on a billable hour, which is how the vast majority of the attorneys run their businesses.
 Often your attorney will work off of a “retainer”.
 This is an amount you give to the attorney, who then puts it in their trust account.
 They bill against this amount until it is out or drops below a certain point, then you have to fill it up again.
 These can be depleted quickly, especially if the attorney bills in half-hour increments.
 Every email you send could be costing you hundreds of dollars.
 Every voicemail you leave is draining that retainer.

 Pro tip: ask this BEFORE the consultation.
 My firm offers free phone consultations.
-If you do an in-person consultation, we charge for that (though it is usually included in your flat-rate pricing at my firm).
-I used to offer free in-person consultations, but too often my time was being wasted by someone wanting to make sure I could not represent their spouse or someone who wanted a second opinion on what their attorney was doing.
+If you do an in-person consultation, we charge for that (though it is usually included in your flat-rate divorce and family law pricing at my firm).
+I used to offer free in-person consultations, but too often, my time was wasted by someone wanting to make sure I could not represent their spouse or someone who wanted a second opinion on what their attorney was doing.
 It was a huge waste of time that needed to be spent on my paying clients, so now we charge for our time.
 I know I am not alone in this practice, and most good attorneys do charge for their consultations.
 Do not assume that your in-person consultation is free.

 That being said, you probably want to hire an attorney that charges for their time.
 Those that can afford to give away their time often don’t have a demand for it.
-Like I said, most good attorneys are far too busy to sit down for an hour or more in the hopes that you hire them.
+As I said, most good attorneys are far too busy to sit down for an hour or more in the hopes that you hire them.
 But paying for a seasoned attorney to listen to your questions and offer advice is often money well spent.
-Be upfront that you are only looking for a consultation or to have some questions answered with he attorney, and most likely everyone will come away from the meeting feeling that it was a good use of time and money.
+Be upfront that you are only looking for a consultation or to have some questions answered with the attorney, and most likely, everyone will come away from the meeting feeling that it was a good use of time and money.